brucasva/Graduation-Completion-Work/README.md

-# TCCv2

-Fault identification in PV system with Machine Learning
+# TCCv2 - Fault identification in PV system with Machine Learning

+Fault identification in photovoltaic systems with three different methods.
+One using the physical model, another a regression for a specific equation (OE) and the last one using the famous machine learning RF model.

+Using two global irradiance banding methods for each model.

+Visualization and comparing of the results of each model (ComparingResults).

 # References